miku86/notes/02_YDKJS_SC.md

 console.log( a );
 ```

-Many developers would expect `undefined`, since the `var a` statement comes after the `a = 2`,
-and it would seem natural to assume that the variable is re-defined,
-and thus assigned the default `undefined`.
+Many developers would expect `undefined`, since the `var a` statement comes after the `a = 2`, and it would seem natural to assume that the variable is re-defined, and thus assigned the default `undefined`.
 However, the output will be `2`.

-Consider another piece of code:

 ```js
 console.log( a );